oy6033/MobileApps-for-Android/README.md

 # MobileApps-for-Android
-These apps and projects were created by two contributors:
+These apps and projects were created by four contributors:
 1. CJ Sandoval
 2. Karan Kantharia
 3. Rushikesh Sargar